dolph/recipes/holidays/first-covid-thanksigiving-combined.md

 Return to oven and roast, tossing halfway through, until poultry is deeply browned and crisp and vegetables are browned (about 30–40 minutes).

+Remove skillet from oven.
+Transfer solids to a 7-quart stock pot.

-Remove skillet from oven and set on stovetop over medium-high heat.
+Set skillet on stovetop over medium-high heat.
 Add sherry and cook, stirring and scraping up any browned bits with a wooden spoon, until sherry is almost completely reduced (about 2 minutes).

 - 120 grams (1 cup) **amontillado sherry**

-### Gravy

-Transfer everything to a dutch oven, add stock and parsley, and bring to a low simmer over medium-high heat:
+Transfer everything to a 7-quart stock pot, add stock and parsley, and bring to a low simmer over medium-high heat:

-- Roasted wings and aromatics
+- Roasted turkey parts and aromatics
+- Reserved organs
 - 3 quarts **chicken stock**, warmed
 - **Parsley**, including stems